githubromane/FaunaFinder/README.md

 $ virtualenv env
 ```

-3. Then run the command:
+3. Then run the command (on Windows):
 ```
 $ .\env\Scripts\activate
 ```